textpattern/textpattern.github.io/installation/troubleshooting-textpattern.md

 It is also a good place to check your Page and Form logic, because it shows the result of conditional tags.
 If part of your page is not showing where you expect, the tag trace can help find errors in your templates.
 By putting the site in debugging mode, it also highlights any PHP errors on each page, which may lead to further investigative work.

-Since the tag trace is output on the administration panels too, you can use it to find poorly-behaving plugins and fix/optimise them.
+Since the tag trace is output on the panels too, you can use it to find poorly-behaving plugins and fix/optimise them.

 If the problem persists and you can't fathom it out, post the _relevant parts_ of the tag trace in a new topic on the [Textpattern Forum](https://forum.textpattern.com/) along with a description of the problem or what you expect to see, and someone will endeavour to help you out.